310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 ## Translation Notes

-[^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/main-sections/translations/Event-Stories/Scroll-of-the-Elements/scrolls-preview.html" target="_blank">Akatsuki and Ryuseitai story</a>.
+[^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/translation/scroll_of_the_elements/" target="_blank">Akatsuki and Ryuseitai story</a> from !
+Era (Yumenosaki) days.
 [^2]: Referring to Chapter 200 of the first main story.
 [^3]: King Caesar is a kaijuu in Godzilla.
-It looks like a Shisa, a guardian from Okinawan mythology.
+It looks like a Shisa, a guardian that wards evil, found in Ryukyuan beliefs.
 [^4]: For anyone interested, <a href="https://www.youtube.com/watch?v=vJmWVWCdTYo" target="_blank">here is a video</a> that discusses how Japan views religion, that I found to be relevant to this story.
 [^5]: Typically, <em>kakusu</em> means to conceal, but it has an archaic meaning to say “to behead”.
 [^6]: “The Dance of Divine Slicing” shares a pronunciation with the name <em>Kanzaki</em>, the <em>kan</em> in the technique being “god”, and the <em>zaki</em> being “to slice; cut open.”
 This is also related to his role as a Kanzaki mentioned earlier in the story, as well as in <a href="/meteor_impact" target="_blank">Meteor Impact</a> (One Year Ago, Chapter 11).